nystudio107/craft-code-field/README.md

 ![Markdown](./resources/code-field-options-override.png)

-This allows you to override any of the Monaco [EditorOptions](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.IEditorOptions.html) settings via a JSON.
+This allows you to override any of the Monaco [EditorOptions](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.IEditorOptions.html) settings via a JSON blob configuration.

 Using this, you can control every aspect of the Code Field editor.